KindlingProject/kindling/contribute/how_the_core_kindling_team_triage_issues.md

 ### Standard issue information that must be included

-Given a certain issue template have been used by the issue author or depending how the issue is perceived by the issue triage responsible, the following should help you understand what standard issue information that must be included.
+Given a certain issue template have been used by the issue author or depending on how the issue is perceived by the issue triage responsible, the following should help you understand what standard issue information that must be included.

 #### Bug reports

-Should explain what happened, what was expected and how to reproduce it together with any additional information that may help giving a complete picture of what happened such as screenshots and any environment related information that's applicable and/or maybe related to the reported problem:
+Should explain what happened, what was expected and how to reproduce it together with any additional information that may help to give a complete picture of what happened such as screenshots and any environment related information that's applicable and/or maybe related to the reported problem:

 - Kindling agent version
 - Node OS version